ajeet1308/Ecommerce-Platform/README.md

 (Morgan is a logging tool (middleware) that can be used in HTTP servers implemented using Express & Node.js.
 It can be used to log requests, errors, and more to the console.)
 - npm i slugify
 (With the help of a slugify function, we convert any string or title into a slug.)
+- npm i nodemailer
+(To send a mail)

 # Step 4: To continuously listen changes